 There were 17,600 forensic science technicians in 2021, according to the BLS, and employment is projected to grow 12.6% through 2032.
 They work in police departments, crime labs, morgues, and medical examiners’ offices.

 Forensics experts may have their own private practices, or they may work primarily in police departments or within the legal system.

-The Bureau of Labor Statistics doesn’t give specific information for computer forensics and forensic psychology, but it reports that job growth should be 19 percent for psychologists overall from 2014 to 2024.
-And the American Psychological Association calls forensic psychology a “postgrad growth area” and points out that the demand for forensic psychologists is greater than the supply.
+In a 2009 blog post, the American Psychological Association calls forensic psychology a “postgrad growth area” and points out that the demand for forensic psychologists is greater than the supply.